 Finding the Perfect Kayak

 Of course, a kayaking adventure must begin with a boat.
 Kayaks come in a number of styles for different purposes: whitewater running, fishing, sea excursions, flat-water paddling, and just plain goofing off.
-For a new paddler, a sit-in model like the pictured Emotion Edge Kayak ($399.99 with $37.95 s&h, a low by $37) works best.
-It's lightweight, roomy, and stable.
-At 10 feet long, it's nimble enough to navigate around deadfalls in the water, yet spacious enough to hold your gear, including food, clothes, and beverages.
-The cockpit measures 51"x19", so there's also plenty of wiggle room for travelers up to 350 lbs.
-Itself only weighing 37 lbs., the average adult can haul it out of the water and lift it onto a car rack.
-Last, but certainly not least, it comes with a padded seat for your paddling comfort.
+For a new paddler, a sit-in model works best.
+They're lightweight, roomy, and stable.
+This kind is nimble enough to navigate around deadfalls in the water, yet spacious enough to hold your gear, including food, clothes, and beverages.
+The average adult can haul one out of the water and lift it onto a car rack.

 Set Your Sights on the Proper Accessories